scloud19/SECipedia/Ethical Hacking/Web_App_Security/SOP.md

       However, this content (aka Javascript) can't access content received from other sites.

       What does this prevent?
-        If this SOP didn't exist...
+        If the SOP didn't exist...
+          If a user browser to a malicious website, script code running on that site could access the data/functionality of other websites visited by the user.

 Definition
   Essentially is a sandbox.